Spectral Properties of Elementwise-Transformed Spiked Matrices: Applications

-We note that under (\ref{d3x}), the degree of heteroskedasticity in $Y_n$ is slight; success probabilities uniformly converge to one half (or to $\alpha \in (0,1)$, taking $z_{ij} \sim \mathcal{N}(\Phi^{-1}(1-\alpha),1)$, where $\Phi$ denotes the normal CDF).
-This is the critical scaling, Corollary \ref{thrm_bin} states, under which PCA experiences a phase transition and partially recovers $X_n$.
-Increased heteroskedasticity corresponds (assuming a non-sparse signal) to the strong-signal regime in which the leading singular vectors of $Y_n$ consistently estimate those of $X_n$.
-The difficulty here is estimation of $\text{rank}(X_n)$: the ESD of $4m^{-1}Y_n^\top Y_n$ converges to an unknown, signal-dependent distribution rather than the Marchenko-Pastur law.\footnote{Under convergence of the ESD to the Marchenko-Pastur law, the number of supercritical singular values of $X_n$ is consistently estimated by the number of eigenvalues of $4m^{-1} Y_n^\top Y_n$ exceeding $(1+\sqrt{\gamma})^2+\varepsilon$, where $\varepsilon > 0$ is fixed.} This setting is studied in \cite{landa}, which proposes a novel whitening procedure for estimation of $\text{rank}(X_n)$ under models similar to (\ref{d3x}).
+We note that under (\ref{d3x}), the degree of heteroskedasticity in $Y_n$ is slight; success probabilities uniformly converge to one-half (or to $\alpha \in (0,1)$, by taking the noise to have non-zero mean).
+Although this assumption is simple, Corollary \ref{thrm_bin} shows it induces a novel phase transition.
+Increasing the level of heteroskedasticity, (1) our proof method breaks down and precise asymptotic results may no longer be attainable, and (2) estimation of $\text{rank}(X_n)$ now poses a challenge: the ESD of $m^{-1}Y_n^\top Y_n$ converges to an unknown, signal-dependent distribution rather than the Marchenko--Pastur law.\footnote{Under convergence of the ESD to the Marchenko--Pastur law, the number of supercritical singular values of $X_n$ is consistently estimated by the number of eigenvalues of $4m^{-1} Y_n^\top Y_n$ exceeding $(1+\sqrt{\gamma})^2+n^{-2/3+\varepsilon}$, where $\varepsilon \in (0, 2/3)$.} This setting is studied in \cite{landa}, which develops a new whitening procedure for estimation of $\text{rank}(X_n)$ within a similar model.

-In Figure \ref{fig1}, we simulate binomial data from (\ref{d4x}) with $m = 2$ and $m= \lfloor \sqrt{n} \rfloor$; empirical cosine similarities agree closely with theory.

 {\bf Optimal elementwise preprocessing.} If $X_n + n^{-1/2} Z_n$ is observed directly, suitable elementwise preprocessing improves the performance of PCA: